HMS Alceste (1806): Exploration of Korea and Ryukyu Islands

+Return to Whampoa

-Return to WhampoaAlceste required some repairs after a long journey in inclement weather so Maxwell petitioned the viceroy of Canton for permission to travel up the Tigris to a secure anchorage, unaware that Amherst's mission had been unsuccessful.
-The emperor's attitude towards the British envoy had been off-hand; he showed little interest in Europe or its affairs, and refused a gift from King George as he considered it insufficient.
+Alceste required some repairs after a long journey in inclement weather so Maxwell petitioned the viceroy of Canton for permission to travel up the Bocca Tigris to a secure anchorage, unaware that Amherst's mission had been unsuccessful.
+The emperor's attitude towards the British envoy had been off-hand; he showed little interest in Europe or its affairs, and refused a gift from George III as he considered it insufficient.
 Having received an insulting message in response to his request, Maxwell decided to enter the river regardless but was soon hailed by a local mandarin who threatened to have the batteries guarding the entrance sink Alceste if she went any further.

 Still in need of repairs and requiring navigation to Whampoa to collect Amherst, Maxwell told the mandarin that he would proceed in any event.
 Alceste quickly dealt with the shore defences and 17 war-junks sent to stop her, and continued up the river to Whampoa.
-There she anchored and received fresh supplies while awaiting the arrival of Amherst and his suite.Blackwood, p.
-53 The incident would later be publicly described as, "A friendly interchange of salutes".
+There she anchored and received fresh supplies while awaiting the arrival of Amherst and his suite.
+The incident would later be publicly described as, "A friendly interchange of salutes".
 Having completed as much of his mission as possible, Amherst boarded Alceste which left Whampoa on 21 January 1817.